DavisPL-Teaching/289c/schedule.md

 There are 28 days in the class.
 Each day will have an assigned presenter to lead the discussion.
-Depending on how things go, I may reserve some days for special lectures from me (probably some lectures on program correctness and program verification).
+Depending on how things go, I may reserve some days for special lectures from me (for example, some lectures on program correctness and program verification and general research skills).

 ## Module 1: Programming Languages Foundations